namondo/ansible-dircopy/README.md

 It is custom Ansible module for copying directories recursively and fast.
 &nbsp;
-The module intends to solve the old problem with the core copy module: you cannot use it with lots of files.
+The module intends to solve the old problem with the core copy module: it is ~~useless~~ useable (after some fixing introduced in 2.4) but still very slow with lots of files.
 As the Ansible documentation states about the copy module:
 > The “copy” module recursively copy facility does not scale to lots (>hundreds) of files.

 Using synchronize instead of it may be inconvenient in many cases.
+This module (at least) ten times faster than the 'official' copy.
 #### Options:

 parameter |	required | default | choices | comments